connLAN/mpm-1/README.md

 # mpm
-A basic implementation of the material point method with simple elastic behavior
+A basic implementation of the material point method with simple elastic behavior.